JPDovale/vortecx/packages/rubyk-cli/README.md

 };
 ```

+Some of these plugins contain initializers for files that use these plugins.
+You can initialize them with `npx rubyk startPlugins`, `npx rubyk srtp`, or `npx rubyk sp`.

 ## Modules

 The modules array can be defined as just a string, or as an array containing two strings, with the first being the module name in singular and the second in plural.
 In the case of a single string, the plural name of the module will be considered as the received value followed by the addition of an 's' at the end.